EpiphanySoft/watchable/README.md

     // Or using an instance:

-    let parent; // defined somewhere

     let watchable = new Watchable({
         resolveScope (scope) {
-            return (scope === 'parent') ? parent : this;
+            //...
         }
     });
 ```

 When using an instance in the second part above, the `resolveScope` property of the config
-object is used to set the `resolveListenerScope` method on the instance.
+object is used to set the `resolveListenerScope` method on the watchable instance.

 The full parameter list passed to `resolveListenerScope` is as below: